Community day: Saturday 15th February

 What will I be doing?

-Tree Maintenance - Checking on all the trees that were planted in March and removing competing weeds and grasses, plus adding mulch if required.
+• Tree Maintenance - Checking on all the trees that were planted in 2024 and replacing the shorter tree guards with longer protection (blame the deer).

 Are you providing refreshments?